The depreciation calculator uses three different methods to estimate how fast the value of an asset decreases over time.

 It means that if the lifetime of your asset is equal to 5 years, then during the first year, the expense will be equal to 5/15 of the depreciation base.
 During the second year, it will be equal to 4/15 of the base, during the third - to 3/15, etc. All of these fractions should add up to 1.

-Our sum of years digits calculator can also find the end book value with the following equation:
+Our sum of years digits calculator can also be used to find the end book value:

 end book value = OV - D * [m * n - (m - 1) * m /2]